-ITEM NO. ATTRIBUTE CHECK OFF or N/A с.
+ITEM ATTRIBUTE CHECK OFF NO. or N/A d.
 Adequate communications have been established between testing personnel.
-51 1 1/11 d.
-Rate of pressurization and depressurization is specified at 100 psi per minute maximum.
+Rate of pressurization and depressurization is specified at 100 psi per minute u. maximum.
 If testing a small component or small volume system such that 100 psi per minute is not practicable, control rate as low as possible.
 3. PERF ORM ELEVATED PRESSURE TEST: a.
 Obtain permission to conduct test. b.
 Verify that the water purity of the test medium will not degrade system cleanliness or the required purity of water already in the system. c.
-Note depressurized gage readings of all primary gages for comparison later, at test completion.
+Note depressurized gage readings of all primary gages for comparison later, at test · · completion.
 Location psig Location psig Mark all test gages with a red mark at the overpressure protection set point, half way between the test pressure and the relief valve set point. d.
 Raise rig pressure to the specified test pressure.
 Verify primary and backup gages are in agreement.
 Maximum difference between the two gage readings after height correction is no more than 2%.
-Calculate 2% for each gage using the full-scale pressure measured by each gage (i.e., a 0-100 psi gage, $2\% = 2$ psig, the maximum difference between two gages with a 0-100 psi scale at a given pressure is 2 psig).
+Calculate 2% for each gage using the full-scale pressure measured by each gage (i.e., a 0-100 psi gage, 2% = 2 psig, the maximum difference between two gages with a 0-100 psi scale at a given pressure is 2 psig). difference between two gages with a 0-100 psi scale at a given pressure is 2 psig).
 Required accuracy + or - psig.
 If not in agreement, replace or re-calibrate and repeat this step until satisfied. e.
 If a less accurate gage is used for backup and is indicating higher than the primary gage during gage cross checks, increase the overpressure set point mark on the backup gage by the indication differential after the second crosscheck. f.
 Increase pressure in increments and perform preliminary leak checks. g.
 Unless required to be positioned differently (e.g., throttle valves), backseat all valves that were aligned for packing leak checks prior to increasing pressure above normal operating pressure. h.
-Hold test pressure for 30 minutes prior to commencing final inspection unless otherwise specified. i.
+Hold test pressure for 30 minutes prior to commencing final inspection unless 11. otherwise specified. i.
 Primary and backup gages are in agreement at test pressure.
-(Same criteria as in Section 3.d of this appendix) \pm or $-$ psig. j.
+(Same criteria as in Section 3.d of this appendix) + or - psig. j.
 Results of inspection Also record data on QA form 26.
 Remarks: k.
 Slowly depressurize the test area at less than 100 psi per minute.
 If testing a small component or small volume system such that 100 psi per minute is not practicable, control rate as low as possible.
 For nuclear tests only: When depressurizing systems which are adjacent to systems potentially contaminated with chlorides, ensure that the potentially contaminated systems are depressurized before depressurizing the system susceptible to chloride stress corrosion to prevent in-leakage.
 Ensure that the depressurization path is selected such that any fluid flow produced by depressurization will tend to keep chlorides away from the system of concern.